• Skip to primary navigation

 Soba noodles are an amazing, traditional Japanese staple.

-Unlike most wheat-based noodles, soba noodles, made with buckwheat flour, boast a heartier taste and texture that adds depth to many Asian dishes.
+Unlike most wheat-based noodles, soba noodles, made with buckwheat flour, boast a heartier taste and texture that improves many Asian dishes.

 For those looking to substitute soba noodles for the more common rice noodle, they can make a great substitution in any dish that calls for boiled or softened noodles.